atkins126/delphi4docker/README.md

 # delphi4docker
 Step-by-step guide to create your own Docker container to compile Delphi projects

-Host Delphi on a Docker container and compile Delphi projects for Windows, Mac, Linux, Android and iOS (Not Tested) from the container.
+Host Delphi on a Docker container and compile Delphi projects for Windows, Mac, Linux, Android and iOS (Not Tested) from the container

 https://github.com/lmbelo/delphi4docker/assets/8376898/e8d4ba26-4542-4f2b-86df-f2b40a73f2a3